satyensingh/terransible/README.md

-These scripts are used for the "Deploy to AWS with Ansible and Terraform".
+These scripts are used for the "Deploy to AWS with Ansible and Terraform" by Linux Academy
 # terransible